on Car hire

 desk and get the additional damage signed off.

-any damaged areas when you collect the car/van/campervan.
+photos of any damaged areas when you collect the car/van/campervan.

 Sometimes these are very small.
 This of course is difficult

 to do in bad weather conditions or at night.

 Examples of damage to look out for below:-